Thuylt185411/English/Cam12/Test2/Part2.md

 **Cambridge Meaning:** An animal that is a mix of a horse and a donkey, often used for carrying things.
 **Sentence:** The mule carried the heavy bags up the mountain.
 **Conversation:**
-A – What animal is that?
+A – What animal is that
 B – It’s a mule, used for carrying heavy loads.

 ### Word: Perplex